getmyinterns/docs/gmi-docs/docs/internship-providers/interviews.md

 ## How to Schedule Interviews with Students

+Toggle between active `Seasons` from the menu above, if you have applied for more than one.

 Click on **_Hire - Find Interns_**.
 You can select `School`, `Area of Study`, Grade, Radius and exclude already scheduled `Students`.
 For multiple selection, press the Ctrl or Shift key or CMD, depending on your device.

 ![Find Interns](images/find-interns.png)